German battleship Bismarck: Chase

 Upon returning to Ark Royal, the Swordfish loaded torpedoes equipped with contact detonators.
 The second attack comprised fifteen aircraft and was launched at 19:10.
 At 19:50, Ark Royal and Renown passed the position of U-556.
 The U-boat was in an ideal shooting position, but had expended all torpedoes on previous operations and could not launch an attack.
 Before attacking, the Swordfish made first contact at 20:00 with Sheffield, which gave them a direction to Bismarck.
-They could however not find the German ship and at 20:30 asked again a direction from Sheffield.
+They could not however find the German ship and at 20:30 asked again for direction from Sheffield.
 Finally at 20:47, the torpedo bombers began their attack descent through the clouds.
 As the Swordfish approached, Bismarck again fired her main battery at the aircraft, trying to catch planes in splash columns.
 The Swordfish then attacked; Bismarck began to turn violently as her anti-aircraft batteries engaged the bombers.
 One torpedo hit amidships on the port side, just below the bottom edge of the main armour belt.
 The force of the explosion was largely contained by the underwater protection system and the belt armour but some structural damage caused minor flooding.

 The second torpedo struck Bismarck in her stern on the port side, near the port rudder shaft.
 The coupling on the port rudder assembly was badly damaged and the rudder became locked in a 12° turn to port.
 The explosion also caused much shock damage.
 The crew eventually managed to repair the starboard rudder but the port rudder remained jammed.
 A suggestion to sever the port rudder with explosives was dismissed by Lütjens, as damage to the screws would have left the battleship helpless.
 At 21:15, Lütjens reported that the ship was unmanoeuvrable.